anjosma/udacity_capstone_project/README.md

 # Explore and Access Data
 These steps are included in `notebook/Capstone Project.ipynb`.

+# Model data
+The model data used here is the Star Schema.
+It was choose because we have a 'main' table: Immigration and we also have assistants tables to support us and to create a relationship with that table, as: Airport, Temperatures and Demographics data.
+The datas are denormalized, because we want the data in a analytics form, to make it easier to another teams to use the data.
+If we use that data normalized, it could be tough to other teams to make their own queries and understand the tables.
+The Star Schema also make it easier to write new queries, for better perfomances and to use it and achieve business insights.

 # Run the code
 The process is composed by two scripts: